Renault Megane RS Hatchback (2018 - ) review

 How good does it look?

 The regular Megane is a fairly flamboyant-looking car in its own right, so it’s no surprise that the styling of the full-fat hot hatch version is fairly in-your-face.
 The C-shaped all-LED headlamps are complemented by chequered flag-like designs for the front foglamps, while the single exhaust mounted centrally in the rear air diffuser makes the back end look more theatrical.
-The obligatory spoilers and gaping air intakes are all present and correct, as are 18-inch alloys that can be upgraded to 19s as an optional extra.
-The options list also contains a couple of properly lurid paint colours, which really suit the car, but they’re not cheap options, sadly.
+The obligatory spoilers and gaping air intakes are all present and correct, as are 18-inch alloys that can be upgraded to 19s as an optional extra and come as standard on the top-end Trophy model.
+The options list also contains a couple of properly lurid paint colours, which really suit the car, but they’re not cheap.